HenrikBengtsson/future-tutorial-user2022/index.md

 * Statistically sound: Built-in parallel random number generation (RNG)

-* Correctness and reproducibilty of highest priority
+* Correctness and reproducibility of highest priority

 * "Future proof": Support any new parallel backends to come